 Myra has been the Business Manager at Helpline House since 1998.
 She has a B.A. degree from the University of Colorado and moved to Bainbridge Island in 1979.
 She now lives in Suquamish.
 Myra has served in positions of leadership in the League of Women Voters for many years – was on the Board of Directors for the League of Women Voters of Washington for 16 years and is the current President of the League of Women Voters of Kitsap.

-Debbie's 6-year experience as the Volunteer Services Coordinator combined with her background in the printing & design industry has formed her new role as the Communications Manager at Helpline House.
+Debbie's connection began as the Helpline House's Volunteer Services Coordinator in 2013 combined with her background in the printing & design industry she has formed her new role as the Communications Manager at Helpline House.
 She has an AA degree from the University of Alaska, Anchorage and 25 years of project management in print production and visual communications.
 Debbie helps guide, inform, and share Helpline House's print, social and digital media.
 Her different roles at Helpline House bring light to all community members that want to help or need support from the food bank, social workers, case managers, seasonal programs and many more resources.
 Since 1996, she and her husband have been involved in the Bainbridge community, inspired by the PNW's four seasons to play outside, garden more, and try every summer to grow a better crop of tomatoes while raising their four children.

 Social Work Team